 If I was still my old naive self, I’d jump at any chance to get back together with her.
 But I’ve changed.
 I learned from my mistakes and I know now not to make them again.
 I can’t let this happen again.
 I can’t fall into her trap.
-Gathering all my courage, I shook my head and uttered, “You’re not playing fair.”
+Gathering all my courage, I shake my head and utter, “You’re not playing fair.”

 “I love you, Diane.
 I always have.
 Ever since the day you asked me to be yours, I dedicated myself to you.
 I gave you everything.”
 There’s no stopping it now.
 Every word that came out of my mouth were the things I buried deep inside me.
 Things I never thought about letting out.
 “When you told me you love me, I thought I could die of happiness.
 I knew you loved me, I felt it.
 I was convinced that you had changed for me.”

 I rest my head on her shoulders and continued, “Until you cheated on me again.
 I know I was an idiot for letting you go but I also know that I’d be an even bigger idiot if I didn’t.
 After all, I wasn’t enough for you anymore.”
 I was barely holding myself together.
 If it wasn’t for Diane’s hand on my waist I would’ve fallen on my knees long ago.